 If you have general questions about the application process or about careers in the field of psychology, we encourage you to read some of the resources noted above.
-If you have specific questions about our Clinical program after reading the material on this webpage, please feel free to contact our clinical admissions advisor who can be reached at (813) 618-7974.
+If you have specific questions about our Clinical program after reading the material on this webpage, please feel free to contact our clinical admissions advisor.
 This advisor is an advanced clinical student who will keep regular telephone hours throughout the academic term.
 Here is advisor's email address.
 In the meantime, we wish you good luck in making your decision and hope that you will seriously consider applying to our program.

 A Note on Interviews, Visits, and Contacting Faculty:

 Because of the volume of applications each year, we cannot arrange visits or interviews with prospective applicants until February, at which point we invite about 35 applicants to the University of South Florida Open Houses to interview.
 If you are interested in the program and have questions, you should contact faculty whose work looks like the best match for you and who are taking students for the current year, or contact Alex Rivera, our clinical admissions advisor.